 All this time, the new Detroit Observatory had been rising on a hill northeast of the campus, where the horizon was clear in every direction.

-Inside, starting at 15 feet below the ground, workers built a massive tower—a “pier”— to hold the main telescope.
+Inside, workers built a massive tower—a “pier”— to hold the main telescope.
 The pier started 15 feet below the ground and rose to 30 feet above it.

 All the way around that central pier, the workers left an inch of empty space between the pier and the building, so that no vibration in the building would disturb the astronomer’s view.